A glass of whiskey beside scattered pills on a rustic wooden table

 You’re probably seeing them everywhere: advertisements and commercials for probiotics — the “miracle” supplement for improving digestion and enhancing our overall health.
 You’ll find whole sections dedicated to probiotic supplements in pharmacies, grocery stores, or any other health and wellness center.

-But what, exactly, are probiotics — and is it okay to drink alcohol with them?
-In this post, we’ll explore how consuming alcohol affects our gut health and whether it’s a good idea to mix alcohol with probiotics.
-We’ll also shed light on some of the best probiotic sources and offer tips for maintaining a healthy gut.
+But what, exactly, are probiotics — and is it okay to mix probiotics and alcohol?
+Or does alcohol kill probiotics?
+In this post, we’ll explore how consuming alcohol affects our gut health and whether it’s a good idea to mix probiotics and alcohol.
+We’ll also shed light on some of the best probiotic sources, offer tips for maintaining a healthy gut, and talk about the interaction of alcohol and probiotics.
 Let’s get started!

 While we can get some probiotics from certain foods, probiotic supplements can help restore the delicate balance of gut bacteria that we need to feel well and stay healthy.
 In fact, more and more research shows that probiotics play an instrumental role in helping maintain a healthy gut.